upsuper/cstr/README.md

 [![Build Status](https://travis-ci.org/upsuper/cstr.svg?branch=master)](https://travis-ci.org/upsuper/cstr)
 [![Docs](https://docs.rs/cstr/badge.svg)](https://docs.rs/cstr)

-A macro for getting `&'static CStr` from literal.
+A macro for getting `&'static CStr` from literal or identifier.

 This macro checks whether the given literal is valid for `CStr` at compile time, and returns a static reference of `CStr`.